-T e a c h i n g a n d L e a d i n g a n
+T e a c h i n g a n d L e a d i ng a n " I m p a ct E t e r n i t y " S e m i n a r

-in this seminar to others.
+This is a guide to help and encourage you to teach the material in this seminar to others.
 You may use the seminar outline provided in the following pages or develop your own.
 There are four different modules in this seminar.
 They can be taught as individual classes, as a series of messages or as a five-hour seminar.
 You may make copies of these materials and distribute them as you wish.
-The overall purpose of this seminar is to reveal God’s heart for all peoples on earth to have the opportunity to know Him.
-It also is to stir the seminar participants toward commitment and involvement with Him in this plan.Module 1: God’s Eternal Plan

 Module 2: Last Words